Your current path:

 Piecework based on the number of pieces or the quantity of a piece or product produced is most common.

-An agreed piecework wage is paid for each piece produced.
-The content results from the total pieces produced.
+There is an agreed piecework wage for each piece produced.
+The salary is based on the total number of pieces produced.

 However, working hours and, above all, the Working Hours Act (ArbZG) also play a role here.